Contact the RSO Office

 FAQs About RSOs

 The number of RSOs is continually growing as students create new clubs and organizations.
-As of Fall 2020, there are currently over 200 Registered Student Organizations on campus.
+As of Spring 2021, there are currently over 200 Registered Student Organizations on campus.
 You can browse all organizations on LEO.

 Click here to search all RSOs on campus on LEO.
 On LEO, you can access each RSO’s basic information, President, and Advisor.
 You can also search by RSO name, keywords, and/or category.